 Bad news: Only 7% of marketers have the ability to use real-time data to implement real-time marketing activities to leads and customers, a CMO Council survey found.

-Better news: Nearly 70% of organizations say they’re able to “scale customer-centered decisions and actions across function in the business” today, thanks to real-time analytics, per a recent Harvard Business Review report.
+Better news: Nearly 70% of companies “scale customer-centered decisions and actions” across their businesses today, thanks to real-time analytics, per Harvard Business Review.

 Whether your organization is part of the 7% or 70%, one thing has become crystal clear:

-- 1) They have the right people and processes in place to realize the benefits of real-time data in every facet of their strategies.
+- 1) They have the right people and processes in place to realize the benefits of real-time data in every facet of their engagement efforts.

-- 2) They have the appropriate martech implemented to help them accelerate and optimize their real-time marketing efforts.
+- 2) They have the appropriate communications technology to help them accelerate and optimize their real-time marketing strategies.

 Real-time marketing: Impossible without real-time data — and modern martech